tektoncd/pipeline/docs/workspaces.md

 node in the cluster must have an appropriate label matching `topologyKey`.
 If some or all nodes are missing the specified `topologyKey` label, it can lead to unintended behavior.

+**Note:** Any time during the execution of a `pipelineRun`, if the node with a placeholder Affinity Assistant pod and the `taskRun` pods sharing a `workspace` is `cordoned` or disabled for scheduling anything new (`tainted`), the `pipelineRun` controller deletes the placeholder pod.
+The `taskRun` pods on a `cordoned` node continues running until completion.
+The deletion of a placeholder pod triggers creating a new placeholder pod on any available node such that the rest of the `pipelineRun` can continue without any disruption until it finishes.

 #### Specifying `Workspaces` in `PipelineRuns`

 For a `PipelineRun` to execute a `Pipeline` that includes one or more `Workspaces`, it needs to